 The surrounding ferns rustled as each of the pack soldiers backed away, allowing me to handle the situation myself.

 The little lady sniffed, then cleared her vision with her tiny pale fist.
 She was carrying a toy wicker basket that contained food.

 What on earth is she doing out here?

 Her sobs came out in short, sharp blasts as she stared at me in bewilderment.

 Why was she still standing there?
 Didn’t she realize what I was?
 Wasn’t she afraid of me?

-She'd ran away because she was afraid of getting into trouble.
-All because she wanted a look at her dead daddy's photo.
-Poor kid.
+My heart broke for her.
+She ran away from home because she was afraid of getting into trouble.
+All she wanted was to remember her father’s face.

 I nudged her hand, forcing her to stroke my head.
 It made her giggle.